-Matriculation in the Massage Therapy Program, satisfactory completion of MASS 102R (or corequisite)
+Matriculation in the Massage Therapy Program

 MASS 104R: Human Body III

 This course is designed for students studying to become professional Massage Therapists.
 The content is designed to coincide with the development of manual skills, connecting the study of the human body with the practice of massage therapy, with a focus on the mind/body connection.
 An overview of the structure and function of the body systems and the effects of the sympathetic nervous response are covered.